(Originally posted October 15, 2021)

 “Within a stone’s throw of the (five-points intersection) stood the white-shingled, dark-roofed and unique establishment known as the Five Points Inn.
 It was a throwback to an old era based on segregation of white people and colored people.
 Walking into the Route 9 entrance, patrons found a long, open room with a 30-foot bar and a wall behind the bar with a serving window cut into it.
 Through that window, over the years, passed thousands of draft beers and other drinks for the customers who came in through the Route 23 – also known as Beaver Dam Road – entrance.
 Those patrons were primarily black, while the patrons on the Route 9 side were primarily white.
 I say primarily because occasionally out-of-town patrons, not knowing the local custom, would find themselves either a black face in a sea of white faces or vice versa.”

-If you have ever driven toward the Delaware Bay on Savannah Road and turned right at the Dairy Queen, two-tenths of a mile further along Cape Henlopen Drive, you will recall seeing on your left a parking area and access to what is referred to by the City of Lewes as Beach 2 (which may soon–and appropriately–be called Johnny Walker Beach, but that’s another story):
+If you have ever driven toward the Delaware Bay on Savannah Road and turned right at the Dairy Queen, two-tenths of a mile further along Cape Henlopen Drive, you will recall seeing on your left a parking area and access to what had been referred to by the City of Lewes as Beach 2, which has been renamed Johnny Walker Beach, (and appropriately so, but that’s another story).

-In 1955, Beach 2 was the “Colored Beach,” and the broad beach at the end of Savannah Road that is often referred to as Lewes Beach was the White beach, where signs designated the restrooms as “Whites Only.”
+In 1955, Johnny Walker Beach was the “Colored”beach and the broad beach at the end of Savannah Road that is often referred to as Lewes Beach was the White beach, where signs designated the restrooms as “Whites Only.”

 It is important to never forget that such conditions once existed and continued into the 1960s, and in the case of the Five Points Inn, segregation continued until 1982.
 It is important to never forget because there are likely millions of White Americans–based upon behaviors we have observed over the past years, both personally and in the media–who would like to return to a time of segregation and suppression.
 If we believe in American Democracy, we must never forget what has been perpetrated over the centuries by Americans upon other Americans.